blakenoll/TMF/pennsylvania/index.md

   title: 'The Basics of Biblical Counseling Conference <br>August 28-29, 2020. '
   excerpt: Executive Director, Dale Johnson will be our speaker for this important
     conference.
 Go to Biblicalcounseling.com for registration and hotel information
-- image_path: "/assets/images/biegun-wschodni-vd3l-rn_qnw-unsplash.jpg"
+- image_path: "/assets/images/sheep.png"
   alt: Shepherd with Sheep
-  title: Get Connected
+  title: Stay Connected with TMF Penn
   excerpt: ''
 - image_path: "/assets/images/camping-2.png"
   title: 'Upcoming Event: Camping!'